 An employee may resume her work before the end of maternity leave if she has already taken 4 months or more of leave after childbirth and a doctor certifies in writing that her return to work will not impact her health adversely.
 The employee continues to receive maternity benefits in addition to her pay till the expiry of the maternity leave.

 When a pregnant employee undergoes a miscarriage, abortion, or the suffering due to a stillborn child, she is entitled to between 10 and 50 days of leave based on the duration of fetal growth.
-Maternity benefits are also payable to insured women adopting a baby aged less than 4 months.
+Maternity benefits are also payable to insured women who adopt a baby less than 6 months in age.

 There is no statutory obligation in Vietnam to grant paternity benefits.

 - Bereavement Leave – Employees can take a leave for 3 days on the death of a close relative, such as child, parent, spouse or spouse’s parent, siblings, and grandparent.

 - Personal Leave – Employees in Vietnam are granted 3 days of personal leave with full pay for their marriage, and 1 day’s leave for the marriage of their child.

 Employee Benefits in Vietnam